131

 PMx:

-The child is unimmunized.
-There is no relevant family history.
+The child's immunizations are delayed.
+There is a family history of asthma.
 The child is following a normal growth curve.
-There is a history of mild eczema.
+There is no history of eczema.

 O/E:

-The child is in marked respiratory distress with audible expiratory wheeze.
+The child is in marked respiratory distress with audible inspiratory stridor.
 The child voice is hoarse.

 What is the most likely diagnosis?